root-sys/BMICALCULATOR/README.md

 # BMICALCULATOR 💪

-A multiscreen to calculate the BMI
+A multiscreen app to calculate the BMI